 - People may die without writing a will, or relatives may be unsure about funeral wishes

-When you say need to discuss their end of life preferences, what is meant by this?
+When you say 'discuss end of life preferences', what is meant by this?

 Dying Matters is encouraging people to communicate their preferences for the end of their lives – what they want to happen when they are approaching the end of their lives, what they want when they are dying, and what they want to happen afterwards.